Bharath6911/CineNest/README.md

 ---

-CineNest is a step toward realizing my vision of a cost-effective, user-friendly streaming service.
+CineNest is a step toward realizing my vision, user-friendly streaming service.
 I definetly enjoyed building the website learned a lots of things and doing so i was able to know my potential and was able to visaulize my thoughts. 😊

 ---